shubham947/Angular-Player/projects/ng-player/README.md

 - [x] Looping the same video
 - [x] Custom loading image can be set
 - [x] Bookmarks can be shown on timeline
+- [ ] Show bookmark text on hovering a bookmark
+- [ ] Show image previews on hovering timeline

 ## Shortcuts
 | Key          | Function             |